MDP Planning as Policy Inference: Related Work

 \subsection{Control and Planning as Inference}

-The idea of casting decision making and control as probabilistic inference has a long history.
-Early formulations include~\cite{A03}, who introduced planning as inference in graphical models, and later developments by~\cite{BT12, TS06}, and related work that formalized optimal control problems as inference in structured probabilistic models.
-In these approaches, optimality is typically encoded via auxiliary variables or likelihood terms that bias trajectories toward high return.
+Casting control and planning as probabilistic inference has a long history, including planning-as-inference in graphical models~\citep{A03} and subsequent formulations that encode optimality via auxiliary variables or likelihood terms that bias trajectories toward high return (e.g.,~\citet{BT12,TS06}).
+Active inference likewise casts action selection as approximate Bayesian inference under a generative model with preferences over outcomes.
+More recently, control-as-inference derivations have shown that entropy-regularized RL objectives arise from variational inference constructions (e.g.,~\citet{L18}), typically by introducing fictitious observations or optimality variables.

-A closely related and influential line of work is the \textit{active inference} framework, which models action selection as approximate Bayesian inference under a generative model that includes preferences over outcomes.
-While differing in interpretation and objectives, these methods similarly introduce probabilistic structure to express control objectives.

-More recently, \textit{control-as-inference} formulations popularized in the reinforcement learning community---most notably in the work of Levine and colleagues---have shown that entropy-regularized RL objectives can be derived as variational inference problems (e.g.,~\cite{L18}).
-These formulations typically introduce either fictitious observations or optimality variables, such that maximizing expected return corresponds to maximizing the likelihood of optimality under a suitably defined model.

-The present work adopts the control-as-inference viewpoint but differs in a fundamental modeling choice.
-Rather than introducing auxiliary observations or trajectory-level optimality variables, we treat the \textit{policy itself} as the latent random variable and interpret the expected return of a policy as its unnormalized log probability.
-This yields a posterior distribution over policies directly, without augmenting the model with additional observation channels.
-As a result, the Boltzmann distribution over policies arises naturally from the probabilistic interpretation, rather than being imposed through likelihood design or entropy penalties.
+We adopt this perspective but make a different modeling choice: the \emph{policy itself} is the latent random variable, and its expected return defines an unnormalized log density.
+This yields a posterior over policies directly, without adding observation channels or trajectory-level optimality variables.